TimCares/MasterThesis/docs/thesis/background/transformer.typ

 the potential of this architecture beyond text.
 This exploration led to the development of the vision Transformer (ViT) @vit, marking a significant shift in computer vision.

-Diffent from traditional Convolutional Neural Networks (CNNs), which have been the dominant architecture in computer vision before the ViT, the ViT processes images as 1D sequences of patches, instead of 2D grids of pixels.
+Different from traditional Convolutional Neural Networks (CNNs), which have been the dominant architecture in computer vision before the ViT, the ViT processes images as 1D sequences of patches, instead of 2D grids of pixels.

 We define an image as a 3-dimensional tensor $bold(v) in RR^(C times H times W)$.
 Throughout this work, we will exclusively